apache/hudi/website/docs/disaster_recovery.md

 -rw-r--r--  1 nsb  wheel  4152 Jan 28 16:07 20220128160732437.restore
 ```

-Lets check the total record count in the table.
+Let's check the total record count in the table.
 Should match the records we had, just before we triggered the savepoint.
 ```scala
 val tripsSnapshotDF = spark.
   read.